Acizzia

 Diet

 Phloem-feeding; predominantly ingests from phloem sieve elements.
 Also performs xylem ingestion and salivation.
-Accesses fluids from mesophyll, xylem, and phloem tissues.
+Accesses plant fluids from mesophyll, xylem, and phloem tissues.
 Feeding varies between plants, with enhanced phloem ingestion on susceptible hosts and reduced ingestion on hosts.

 Host Associations